TheYali1/King-Executer/README.md

 # King-Executer
-Powerful Executer Using WRD API ): But Its Still Powerful
+Powerful Executer Using WRD API ): But It's Still Powerful.
+More Info in the [site](https://king-executer-roblox.webflow.io/).